Principles of Medical Education

 • Teaching and Maintaining Wellness

-In addition to being live streamed, all sessions and workshops will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
-Recordings will be available for viewing for 90 days after the conclusion of the course.
-All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+In addition to being live streamed, all course sessions and add-on tracks will be recorded and placed in the online course video library, so that participants can view the programs for which they registered at their convenience.
+The video library will be available for 90 days after the conclusion of the course.
+All live streaming and recorded sessions and tracks are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

 Developed and Offered By: